claire-richardson/SITRUS/_part1.readme.md

 ## Necessary compute resources:
 1. HPC cores: 1
-2. Time allocation: With near neighbors-generally a few hours, depending on block size and total number.
-Without near neighbors: >1 minute.
+2. Time allocation: Generally <10 minutes, although if `max_near_neighbors_radius` is very large more time may be required